-Here we extend the previous analysis to account for thermochronometric data that are spatially distributed and therefore have the potential to resolve spatial variability
+Here we extend the previous analysis to account for thermochronometric data that are spatially distributed and therefore have the potential to resolve spatial variability in exhumation rate.
+We illustrate the methodology with a case study using topography and published data from the Dabie Shan, China.

-3.1 Correlation in space
+3.1 Correlation in Space

 We include spatial variability in exhumation rate by describing exhumation rate as a spatial stochastic process.
-As a spatial stochastic process, a variable is described by, not only a mean value and a variance, but also by a spatial covariance.
-We thus define the covariance of exhumation rate, \mathbf{C} , as a spatial process with a spatial correlation function.
+As a spatial stochastic process, a variable is described by not only a mean value and a variance but also by a spatial covariance.
+We thus define the covariance of exhumation rate, C, as a spatial process with a spatial correlation function.
 The correlation function describes how exhumation rates vary in space.
-We define this as a function of the separation distance, u, where φ is a length scale parameter, and the function is a Gaussian function when k = 2 and an exponential function when k = 1.
+We define this as a function of the separation distance, u:

-10

-$$\rho(u) = \exp(-(u/\phi)^k)$$
+$$\rho(u) = \exp(-(u/\phi)^k), \tag{21}$$

-(21)